Powder flask: Decoration

-Western tradition
+Europe

 Germany, in antler and other materials, and India, in ivory and even jade, are the sources of especially richly decorated luxury flasks.
 A number of German flasks from the 16th and early 17th centuries are very richly carved with a wide variety of scenes, such as the emblematic figure illustrated.
 Antler was used for decorating a range of objects associated with hunting, from buttons to gunstocks, knife handles and saddles decorated all over with carved slices of antler.
 The uniforms of the guards of German princes might include elaborate flasks, often decorated with heraldic designs.

 By the 19th century, stamped metal flasks with a central design in low relief are more common, and standard types by particular manufacturers dominate the field, some produced by gun or powder manufacturers and carrying branding or advertising.
 The pear shape has become dominant for smaller flasks, which are presumably mostly kept in a pocket.